wely/DevCamp/HOL/node/05-arm-cd/README.md

 ## Summary

 In this hands-on lab, you learned how to:
-* Create an ARM Template in Visual Studio Code
+* Create an ARM Template in Visual Studio Code.
-* Deploy ARM Template to Azure via the XPlat CLI
+* Deploy ARM Template to Azure via the XPlat CLI.
-* Integrate new Web App into VSTS
+* Integrate new Web App into VSTS.
-* Deploy City Power & Light to new Web App
+* Deploy City Power & Light to new Web App.

+After completing this module, you can continue on to Module 6: Monitoring with Application Insights.

+### View Module 5 instructions for [NodeJS](../06-appinsights).

 Copyright 2016 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the MIT License.
 You may use them according to the license as is most appropriate for your project.
 The terms of this license can be found at https://opensource.org/licenses/MIT.